 Home to more than 480 hotels and resorts, including 150+ meeting hotels, Orlando has 5.8 million square feet of total meeting space beyond what is offered at the Orange County Convention Center.

-• The 234-room Lake Nona Wave Hotel opened in December.
+• The 234-room Lake Nona Wave Hotel opened in December 2021.
 Dubbed a "hotel of the future," the property features self-driving shuttles, voice automated in-room controls, and View Glass smart windows that tint in response to the sun and other outdoor conditions.
 Groups can incorporate wellness into their events with the Lake Nona Performance Club, home to Deepak Chopra's Mind-Body Zone and Spa, which offers yoga and meditation classes.
 The new hotel has 17,000 square feet of indoor and outdoor event space.

-• After Disney's 50th anniversary celebration kicked off last October, the Walt Disney World Swan Reserve opened in November.
+• After Disney's 50th anniversary celebration kicked off in October 2021, the Walt Disney World Swan Reserve opened in November.
 The 14-story, 349-room hotel has a Mediterranean restaurant, a pool area with a fire pit, and more than 15,000 square feet of meeting space, including the Vue, a rooftop venue that looks out over the surrounding area.
 Guests of the Swan Reserve have access to all of the amenities at the Swan and Dolphin, including the six pools, 22 restaurants and lounges, and the Mandara spa.

 • Also new to Walt Disney World Resorts is a Star Wars-themed hotel.
 Opened in March, the Star Wars: Galactic Starcruiser features a two-night immersive experience complete with launch pods, lightsabers and more.